crowdsecurity/crowdsec-docs/crowdsec-docs/docs/bouncers/intro.md

 # Remediation Components

 :::info
-You may see Remediation Components reffered to as "bouncers" in the documentation and/or within cscli commands.
+You may see Remediation Components referred to as "bouncers" in the documentation and/or within cscli commands.
 :::
 ## Introduction